DaegyuHwang/Computational-Modeling-of-Population-Dynamics/README.md

-## These are four projects that I have worked on in 2024 fall
+## These are four projects that I had worked on in 2024 fall

 ### Module 1: Yeast and Cicada population dynamics
 ### Module 2: Snowshoe hares and the Canadian Lynx population dynamics(prey-predator relationship)